 Medical research has shown that there is a definitive link between gum disease and certain diseases or medical conditions.
 With this in mind, our highly skilled dentists in Dublin will work closely with you to keep your mouth and indirectly your body, healthy or to treat any gum disease problems you might currently have.

 Have you booked your hygiene appointment yet?

 Our hygiene team is ready to help.
 We provide a full range of preventative services and gum treatments to get you back on track.

 Call New Life Teeth in Dublin 01 699 1302 today.
 Alternatively, book a free smile consultation online.

-Did you know that by visiting a dental hygienist regularly you can prevent a wide range of problems?
+Did you know that by having hygiene appointments regularly you can prevent a wide range of problems?

 Bleeding gums when you brush

 Bad breath and

 Think of your gums as support vessels for your teeth.
 Below the surface of the gum is a complex network of ligaments, nerves and tissues all designed to support and nourish teeth.